smrubin/element-in-viewport/readme.md

 Polyfilled with the [Intersection Observer Polyfill](https://www.npmjs.com/package/intersection-observer)

-With the polyfill, `IntersectionObserver` has been tested an known to work in the following browsers:
+With the polyfill, `IntersectionObserver` has been tested and known to work in the following browsers:

 <table>
   <tr>